 I also use brass, silver and aluminum bronze.

-Although my archtops are acoustic instruments, I envision adding a pickup.
+Although my archtops are designed primaly as acoustic instruments, I add a pickup.
 I have designed an ultra-low impedance (DCR 60 Ohms) humbucker, which translates the whole frequency range of strings and is noise silent.
 Traditional pickups developed for jazz archtops in the 40s and 50s are what they are because they reflect the level of technology of magnets and guitar amps avaiable at that time.
 Guitar players love that old sound because their heroes were using that sound due to available equipment.
-I respect that.The beautiful mellow tone of the old jazz archtop is a standard.
-But as my acoustic archtops generate a lot of high-frequency aliquots, I wanted to design a pickup that would pick them all.
+I respect that.The beautiful mellow tone of the old jazz archtop is standard.
+As my acoustic archtops generate a lot of high-frequency sounds, I wanted to design a pickup that would be fully able to reproduce them all.
 Or at least most of them.
-If you would like to have a pickup in one of my guitars, please consider the full frequency, noiseless pickup I have designed.